CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Related Work

-\paragraph{Accountability} Accountability allows protocols to identify and hold misbehaving participants responsible when security goals are compromised \cite{kusters2010accountability}.
+\paragraph*{Accountability} Accountability allows protocols to identify and hold misbehaving participants responsible when security goals are compromised \cite{kusters2010accountability}.
 In the context of fault-tolerant protocols, accountability allows a protocol to identify culpable participants when security assumptions are violated and demonstrate their misconduct.
 Recent work \cite{sheng2021bft} has examined several widely used BFT protocols and assessed their inherent accountability levels without altering the core protocols.
 Since CFT protocols are explicitly designed to handle only crash faults, integrating accountability offers a lightweight enhancement to detect Byzantine actors.

 One prior work \cite{hyperledger} explored the accountability of the Hyperledger Fabric blockchain, which features a pluggable consensus mechanism.
 This study conducted a case analysis of incorporating accountability into a Hyperledger Fabric system underpinned by a CFT protocol, Apache Kafka \cite{garg2013apache} (called Fabric*).
 However, this work treats the consensus module as a cluster, offering accountability only at the level of the entire consensus group (not individual nodes within the group).
 In contrast, we aim to identify and attribute Byzantine faults to individual misbehaving consensus replicas participants.
 Fabric* introduces two primary modifications.
 First, parties must sign every message they send.
 Second, it enforces a deterministic block formation algorithm to eliminate ambiguity.
-However, these changes are neither necessary nor sufficient for ensuring accountability in Raft.
-Additionally, Fabric* ensures liveness only when all parties are honest while our Live-Raft-Forensics approach (\sref{sec:liveness-design}) guarantees liveness even in the presence of a single Byzantine corruption.
-Finally, Fabric* does not empirically evaluate their system, whereas we evaluate performance empirically.
+However, these changes are neither necessary nor sufficient for ensuring accountability in the CFT protocols we study.
+In addition, Fabric* does not empirically evaluate their system, whereas we evaluate performance both theoretically and empirically.